NerTzhuLz/PhoenixBot/README.md

 * When a user leaves the server, their relic subscriptions are wiped to limit future useless pings

 ## To Be Completed
-* Figure out how to host the bot
-    * Can probably do it myself
-* Make sure errors are single messages
 * Simple guide

 ### Look into